vcellmike/sbgnbricks.github.io/about.md

 # Funding

-This work was supported by the [Fundação para a Ciência e a Tecnologia[(https://www.fct.mctes.pt/) through the PhD Grant ref.
+This work is supported by the [Fundação para a Ciência e a Tecnologia[(https://www.fct.mctes.pt/) through the PhD Grant ref.
 PD/BD/131405/2017.